tue-robotics-lab/cura-devpc-tree/README.md

 # tree-devpc
 Repository containing the rosinstall file with the structure of the whole software.
-This one particularly for the pc
+This one particularly for the development pc